 If you're comfortable doing so, open your breaker panel (just the door, not actually opening the box with a screwdriver, just sayin) and check for any tripped breakers labeled furnace, heat, AC or something like that.
 If this happens again, call us immediately.
 This could be an indication to a larger, more dangerous issue with your furnace!

 This is a problem that new homeowners often face shortly after moving from an all-electric home to a house that uses gas.
 They turn on the heater at night but the furnace never ignites.
 The first assumption is that there is something wrong with the furnace so they schedule an appointment with a local hvac technician.
 It turns out that it was not a problem with the furnace at all, but simply that they had not yet called for gas service at their new home.
-Or if you are using an oil furnace, your oil tank may be empty.
+Or if you are using an gas furnace, your gas tank may be empty or the gas line may be turned off.

 You can avoid this simple problem by ensuring that you have gas at your property.
 Obviously, this only applies to homeowners with a gas-powered furnace.
 If the stove is gas powered, then it's very likely that the furnace is as well.
 You can also tell by simply locating the furnace and reading the information on the labels.